 Yahweh Tsuri V’goali יהוה צוּרִי וְגֹאֲלִי

 Here’s another name given to God by King David in the Psalms.
-From Psalm 19:14, here’s where God is called David’s “rock and Redeemer” after he gives glory to God for His Laws, judgements, and commands.
+From Psalm 19:14, God is called David’s “rock and Redeemer” after giving glory to God for His Laws, judgments, and commands.

 Yahweh Sali יהוה סַלְעִי

-This name, also given by King David, means “God my hiding place”.
-This is similar to “God, my rock and redeemer” above but here the word “rock” can also mean “cliff” or “boulder”.
-It can also be translated “refuge”.
+This name, also given by King David, means “God my hiding place.”
+This phrase is similar to “God, my rock and redeemer” above, but here, the word “rock” can also mean “cliff” or “boulder.”
+It can also be translated as “refuge.”

 Yahweh Avienu יהוה אָבִינוּ